susannapaoli/convolutional-neural-networks-from-scratch/README.md

 # Convolutional Neural Networks From Scratch

-Build a CNN from scratch using Python to clasify CIFAR-10
+Build a CNN from scratch using Python to classify CIFAR-10